marcomele98/EzWh/DesignDocument.md

 # Low level design

 For the low level design we used a facade class (EzWarehouse) which is the point of interaction between frontend and backend.
-After that we consider different management classes that implements and solve the API requests using other classes that represents the different tables of the database.
+After that we consider different management classes that implements and solve the API requests using other classes that represent the different tables of the database.

 ![DatabaseDiagram](./DesignDiagrams/DatabaseDiagram.jpg)